gregg971/artfully_app/README.md

 If this is a new install, start in the Dependencies section.

-If this is an upgrade from 1.1.0, back up your database (seriosuly, back up your database) and follow these instructions.
+If this is an upgrade from 1.1.0, back up your database (seriously, back up your database) and follow these instructions.

     rake artfully_ose_engine:install:migrations
     git commit -am "Upgrade to 1.2.0"